 Being stuck on the road at an ungodly hour is the worst fear of most roadtrippers.
 It soon transpires to a nightmare if the collapse happens in an unfamiliar area.
 Be it a tire puncture, low battery, a slight electrical or technical issue, fuel exhaustion… anything can jostle your plans during a road trip.
 How do you deal with these bumps, twists and turns?
 This is where roadside assistance becomes your savior.
-Most car makers and even car insurance firms package roadside assistance when you purchase a brand new car.
+Most car makers and even when you purchase a brand new car.
 You can even purchase it as a standalone policy from your insurer.
 It does work after all like an insurance during unforeseen engine breakdowns.

 Based on your chasse, even if are hardy enough to absorb the shocks, the following roadside assistance tips can make sure to help you survive the trip and survive it spectacularly.

 Please go through the inclusions and exclusions of your car insurance policy as it will help you figure out the best ways to seek help in trouble.
 Some policies are endowed with roadside assistance while for some, it has to be bought by paying additional premium.